MetaFam/metagame-wiki/docs/enter-metagame/Chainlog.md

 Not just refusing to leak our alpha, we’re also not yet sure ourselves.
 We only know it will be some kind of a dashboard & likely a feed.
 We’ll be doing a design sprint with the folks over from Deep Work to work out which of the 100 awesome ideas we should build first.

-- ***❓ Quests***
-Don’t want to be among the next 20 to get booted out of MetaGame for being inactive, do you?
-Here are some quests 🙃👇

-Evergreen:

- >🧠 Learn or Teach - We need more knowledge to spread!
-Go to the #🧠-brain-exchange channel and post “I want to learn X” or “I can teach someone Y”.

- >🏛️ Tread The Forums - Forums are a crucial place for curating useful information but currently still underpopulated.
-Go and do something about it.

- >🚨 Speak up! - We need more people suggesting improvements & speaking up for what sucks in MetaGame.
-Do that in the #🚨-issues-n-ideas channel.

- >💩 Don Dump - You’ve been holding Seeds through this x3 pump and you have no intention of selling any time soon?
-That alone is worth some recognition.

- >🏥 Help Others - Go help someone!
-May be a fellow metagamer or it maybe a a fellow stranger - any philantropic or ecological cause out there.

-New/high impact:

- >🍝 Pasta - We need someone to copy the ⛓️Chainlog sections from the past 10-20 newsletters, and make it into a post of its own.

- >🔍 Analyze - Install Google Analytics or other analytics software on the wiki so we can know if enough people are finding it, what they find most valuable etc..

- >📚 Curate - Making MetaGame more useful for Ethereum noobs!
-We’re collecting knowledge on all things tokens, dApps & DeFi.
-Got useful links or thoughts?
-Tell us about it in the #🧠-meta-library.`

-As always, report to #😇-did-a-thing upon completion to claim your rewards 😊.

-- ***⚔️ Open Roles***
->🛠️ Builder - Can never have enough builders.

- >✒️ Scribe - We need scribes at our weekly Inner Circle & Community Gathering calls.
-Also someone to write posts that go with podcast episodes.

- >📽️ Anchorman - We need someone to start recording update videos based on these newsletters & educational content for the wiki.
-Considering becoming a youtuber?
-Now is your time to shine 🙃.`

-If you have any questions about the quests or the open roles, please feel free to ask in the #⁉️ask-anything channel or the tavern.

 ## 📜Block #9